 - Updating the company website

 I’m sure you’ll attest to the fact that the above list barely begins to describe the responsibilities associated with self-employment.
 With only 24 hours in a day, things can quickly get out of hand.

-One of the most important things you can do as a freelancer or small business owner is prioritize your tasks.
-While I won’t argue that all of the items in the list above can be automated, not all of them are mission critical (i.e. specifically relevant to the generation of new clients and revenue).
+One of the most important things you can do as a freelancer or small business owner is prioritized your tasks.
+While I won’t argue that all of the items in the list above can be automated, not all of them are mission-critical (i.e. specifically relevant to the generation of new clients and revenue).